-Within the City's entire sphere, roughly 99% of the land is privately owned and the remainder, 1%, is public, which is devoted primarily to resource protection and recreational use.
+The land ownership distribution and breakdown within the City's boundary and current sphere are identified on the map below.
+Within its entire sphere, roughly 99% of the land is privately owned and the remainder, 1%, is public, which is devoted primarily to resource protection and recreational use.